evennia/evennia/docs/sphinx/source/wiki/Objects.rst

 -  ``delete`` - deletes this object, first calling ``clear_exits()`` and ``clear_contents()``.

-Objects also define a host of *hook methods* beyond ``at_object_creation``.
+The Object Typeclass defines many more *hook methods* beyond ``at_object_creation``.
+Evennia calls these hooks at various points.
 When implementing your custom objects, you will inherit from the base parent and overload these hooks with your own custom code.
 See ``game.gamesrc.baseobjects`` for an updated list of all the available hooks.

 Subclasses of *Object*
 ----------------------